Shaposhnikov-Nick/Telegram-Bot/README.md

 The following functionality has been implemented:
 - translator ru-en / en-ru

 It is also planned to add other functionality.
-Architecturally, the functionality is divided into microservices exchanging messages through the Kafka cluster
+Architecturally, the functionality is divided into microservices exchanging messages through the Kafka cluster.

+All services are launched in Docker using docker compose.

 ### Build project